Kodály Summer School

 This is aimed at those with no previous solfège experience.
 All participants will learn to read melodies from hand signs, stick notation and the stave in both do and la pentatonic.
-We will work on understanding the structure of, and intervals within, the pentatonic scale as well as understanding and using Kodály rhythm names.
+You will gain an understanding the structure of, and intervals within, the pentatonic scale as well as understanding and using Kodály rhythm names.
 Participants will sing examples in unison, canon and parts as well as playing singing games.
 Working on coordination, inventing short pentatonic melodies and ostinato, this is mix of whole class work and small group work.

 This class will focus on:

-- further consolidation of diatonic music
+- further consolidation of diatonic music;

-- chromatic melodic materials
+- chromatic melodic materials;

-- diatonic harmony including chord progressions with both root position and inversions
+- diatonic harmony including chord progressions with both root position and inversions;

-- chordal singing and dictation and melodic improvisation using set chord progressions.
+- chordal singing and dictation and melodic improvisation using set chord progressions;

-- continued study of Baroque and Classical materials.
+- continued study of baroque and classical materials;

-- intensive practice of all pentatonic scales and intervals — exercises, reading and writing, dictation and memorisation.
+- intensive practice of all pentatonic scales and intervals — exercises, reading and writing, dictation and memorisation;

-- modal musical materials
+- modal musical materials;

 - ensemble work included canons from the Classical Canons collection from the Baroque and Classical periods.